simonevarriale/eurecom-AML/challenge1/README.md

 - **test/** - Directory containing the test set images (you need to predict the labels for these).
 - **train.csv** - CSV file with training set labels, indicating whether an image contains a cactus (`has_cactus = 1`).

+## Metrics

+For this challenge, you are required to define an appropriate metric.
+You face a binary classification problem, but at this stage you do not know if your data is balanced.
+Throughout your work, especially the data analysis part, you will first need to characterize your data, and then come up with a valid performance metric to assess the quality of your model.